 Retiring in American Samoa: a complete guide

-American Samoa is an emerging retirement destination for those seeking a unique and tropical environment with access to natural beauty, cultural events, and a relaxed pace of life.
+American Samoa may be an enticing retirement destination for those seeking a unique and tropical environment with access to natural beauty, cultural events, and a relaxed pace of life.

 Due to its size, American Samoa has some limitations, which may impact your quality of life, including limited healthcare options.